Charlemont House

 Charlemont House is a mansion in Dublin, Ireland.
 The house was built in 1763 and designed by William Chambers for James Caulfeild, 1st Earl of Charlemont.
 It is a stone fronted mansion on Dublin's Parnell Square.
 It was purchased by the government in 1870 and since 1933 it has housed the Hugh Lane Dublin City Gallery.

+History

+Design for Hall Chimney-piece, Charlemont House, Dublin, drawing by Sir William Chambers.

+The house was designed by William Chambers in 1763 for James Caulfeild, 1st Earl of Charlemont.
+It is likely Chambers never saw the finished design and it was executed with the assistance of Simon Vierpyl and others in his absence.
+Many of the other top craftsmen and designers of the day were also engaged including Giovanni Battista Cipriani to create chiaroscuro for the library while James Gandon also designed the Rockingham library in 1789.